 The State recognizes that working in partnership with housing professionals is essential to assuring a supply of accessible and affordable housing options.
 The Director of Multifamily Housing from the Department of Housing and Community Development (DHCD) and the President of the Maryland Association of Housing and Redevelopment Agencies (MAHRA) reaffirmed the importance of these partnerships at the MFP Housing Day.
 With leaders in the housing sector supportive of the MFP program, the next step is to target the local level.
-Building on the supportive letters of Housing and Urban Development's (HUD) Secretary Jackson, the MFP program will work in partnership with the Transition Center's housing staff and stakeholders to promote MFP goals through changes in housing policy at the local level.
+Building on the supportive letters of Housing and Urban Development's (HUD) Secretary Jackson, the MFP program will work in partnership with the local MAP sites and stakeholders to promote MFP goals through changes in housing policy at the local level.

-The State hopes to increase the availability of affordable housing, improve links between institutionalized individuals and available housing opportunities, and create increased awareness of HCBS programs amongst housing providers by providing individual housing assistance to applicants, hiring a housing consultant to direct housing activities, and supporting staff at the Transition Center that are focused on developing housing opportunities
+The State hopes to increase the availability of affordable housing, improve links between institutionalized individuals and available housing opportunities, and create increased awareness of HCBS programs amongst housing providers by providing individual housing assistance to applicants, hiring a housing consultant to develop a plan for housing activities, and identifying and supporting leaders at each MAP site that are focused on developing housing opportunities